 1.1.1 Method of Measurement

-lump sum contracts, delete the first bracketed statements and include the second set.
+NOTE: For unit-price contracts, include first bracketed statements and delete the second set.
+For lump sum contracts, delete the first bracketed statements and include the second set.

 Do not delete PART 1 for lump sum Contracts.